 The water temperature around Cape Town on the Atlantic side, it’s freezing all year round, between 9-14°C, for any water activities you need a wet suit.
 It gets warmer inside False Bay (Strand, Gordon’s Bay) and further along the coast, in summer up to 20°C.

-On Sunday most restaurants, wine farms and even shops in small towns are closed.
-On Saturdays, wine estates are open only a half-day usually between 10am and 1pm.
+On Sunday most restaurants, wine farms, and even shops in small towns are closed.
+On Saturdays, wine estates are open only half-day usually between 10am and 1pm.

 Travel insurance for the trip

 Traveling often involves different risks from a flight delay or cancellation to medical emergencies and baggage loss.
 It’s always advisable to have travel insurance that will cover you in case if something goes wrong especially if you venture to a faraway country like South Africa.
 Theft or robbery is another important reason to get travel insurance for your South African trip whether you’re planning to visit only Cape Town or to venture on a long road trip around the country.

 It’s better to choose an insurance company that focuses on traveling and has a lot of experience in covering travelers all over the world like World Nomads.
 Their travel insurance is very flexible, you can buy it on-line while traveling, it takes only a couple of minutes and it can cover the whole trip or only a part of it.
 Get an instant quote right now!

 There are several incredible coastal drives from Cape Town that offer spectacular scenery and plenty of amazing things to do.
 The scenic drive along the Cape Peninsula including Chapman’s Peak Drive is probably our favorite here.
 The scenery along the route is breathtaking if you come to South Africa for a honeymoon this drive is definitely to be included in your itinerary.